8 Best Self-Service Analytics Tools In 2024

 • No predictive analytics feature: At the moment, Holistics does not support predictive modeling.
 For instance, you can’t deploy machine learning models to forecast propensity to buy based on your data in Holistics.

-• User experience (UX): Holistics might seem rough around the edges for some users, with the interface can feel less intuitive compared to other BI tools.
+• User experience (UX): Holistics might seem rough around the edges for some users as the interface can feel less intuitive compared to other BI tools.

 2. Metabase